Posts

 Image

 Inside the Boss HA-5 headphone guitar amplifier from 1983.
 It had built in chorus and delay effects.
 The chorus came from the Boss CE-3 guitar pedal and used the Matsushita/Panasonic MN3207 Bucket Brigade Device and the accompanying MN3102 clock generator chip.
 The NEC IC on the left is an analog compander device i.e. it compresses and expands a signal.
-The Bucket Brigade concept, developed by Philips Research Labs, had a series of on-chip capacitors that charges moved between, based on an external clock cycle.
+The Bucket Brigade concept, developed by Philips Research Labs, had a series of on-chip capacitors between which charges moved in sequence, based on an external clock cycle.
 It was also a precursor to the Charge Coupled Device (CCD) that was developed as the first significant semiconductor image sensor.

 Raytheon Quad OpAmp